chrfrantz/IG-Parser/README.md

   * Run `deploy.sh` with superuser permissions (`sudo deploy.sh`)
     * This script deletes old versions of IG-Parser, before pulling the latest version and deploying it.
     * For manual start, run `sudo docker-compose up -d`.
 Run `sudo docker-compose down` to stop execution.
+  * Open browser and enter the server address and port 4040 (e.g., http://server-ip:4040).

 * Service Configuration
-  * By default, the web service listens on port 4040, and logging is enabled in the subfolder `./logs`.
+  * By default, the Docker-deployed web service listens on port 4040, and logging is enabled in the subfolder `./logs`.
   * The service automatically restarts if it crashes.
   * Adjust the docker-compose.yml file to modify any of these characteristics.